19hours/sg-statutes/Acts/Presidential Elections Act.md

 ### Certificate of Election Judge as to validity of election

-75\.—(1) At the conclusion of the trial of an election petition, the Election Judge shall determine whether the President whose return or election is complained of, or any other and what person, was duly returned or elected, or whether the election was void, and shall certify such determination to the Prime Minister.
+75\.—(1) At the conclusion of the hearing of an application under section 71, the Election Judge shall determine whether the President whose return or election is complained of, or any other and what person, was duly returned or elected, or whether the election was void, and shall certify such determination to the Prime Minister.

 (2) Upon a certificate being given under subsection (1), the determination of the Election Judge under that subsection shall be final; and the return shall be confirmed or altered, or the Prime Minister shall, by notice in theGazette, order the holding of an election within 6 months of the determination.

 ### Report of Election Judge as to corrupt or illegal practice

-76\.—(1) At the conclusion of the trial of an election petition, the Election Judge shall also report in writing to the Prime Minister —
+76\.—(1) At the conclusion of the hearing of an application under section 71, the Election Judge shall also report in writing to the Prime Minister —

 (a) whether any corrupt or illegal practice has or has not been proved to have been committed by or with the knowledge and consent of any candidate at the election, or by his agent, and the nature of the corrupt or illegal practice (if any); and

-(b) the names and descriptions of all persons, if any, who have been proved at the trial to have been guilty of any corrupt or illegal practice.
+(b) the names and descriptions of all persons, if any, who have been proved at the hearing to have been guilty of any corrupt or illegal practice.

-(2) Before any person, not being a party to an election petition nor a candidate on behalf of whom the office of President is claimed by an election petition, is reported by an Election Judge under this section, the Election Judge shall give the person an opportunity of being heard and of giving and calling evidence to show why he should not be so reported.
+(2) Before any person, not being a party to an application under section 71 nor a candidate on behalf of whom the office of President is claimed by such an application, is reported by an Election Judge under this section, the Election Judge shall give the person an opportunity of being heard and of giving and calling evidence to show why he should not be so reported.

 (3) The Prime Minister shall cause a copy of such report to be published in theGazette.

-### Time for presentation
+### Time for making application

-77\.—(1) Subject to subsections (2) and (3), every election petition shall be presented within 21 days of the date of publication of the result of the election in theGazette.
+77\.—(1) Subject to subsections (2) and (3), every application under section 71 shall be made within 21 days of the date of publication of the result of the election in theGazette.

-(2) An election petitionquestioning the return or the election upon the ground of a corrupt practice and specifically alleging a payment of money or other act to have been made or done since the date referred to in subsection (1) by the President whose election is questioned or by an agent of the President or with privity of the President or any of his election agents in pursuance or in furtherance of the corrupt practice may, so far as respects that corrupt practice, be presented at any time within 28 days after the date of the payment or act.
+(2) An application under section 71 questioning the return or the election upon the ground of a corrupt practice and specifically alleging a payment of money or other act to have been made or done since the date referred to in subsection (1) by the President whose election is questioned or by an agent of the President or with privity of the President or any of his election agents in pursuance or in furtherance of the corrupt practice may, so far as respects that corrupt practice, be made at any time within 28 days after the date of the payment or act.

 [18/99]

-(3) An election petition questioning the return or the election upon an allegation of an illegal practice may, so far as respects that illegal practice, be presented within the following time:
+(3) An application under section 71 questioning the return or the election upon an allegation of an illegal practice may, so far as respects that illegal practice, be made within the following time:

 (a) at any time before the expiration of 14 days after the date of the publication in theGazetteof the notice required by section 57 as to the election expenses of the President whose election is questioned; or

-(b) if the election petition specifically alleges a payment of money or other act to have been made or done since that date by the President whose election is questioned or by an agent of the President or with the privity of the President or of any of his election agents in pursuance or in furtherance of the illegal practice alleged in the petition , the petition may be presented at any time within 28 days after the date of the payment or other act.
+(b) if the application specifically alleges a payment of money or other act to have been made or done since that date by the President whose election is questioned or by an agent of the President or with the privity of the President or of any of his election agents in pursuance or in furtherance of the illegal practice alleged in the application, the application may be made at any time within 28 days after the date of the payment or other act.

 [18/99]

-(4) An election petition presented in due time may, for the purpose of questioning the return or the election upon an allegation of a corrupt or illegal practice, be amended with the leave of an Election Judge within the time within which an election petition questioning the return or the election upon that ground may be presented.
+(4) An application under section 71 made in due time may, for the purpose of questioning the return or the election upon an allegation of a corrupt or illegal practice, be amended with the leave of an Election Judge within the time within which an application questioning the return or the election upon that ground may be made.

 [12/93]